It’s a parallel society.

 How about it?
 Can we create a distinctive parallel society — by whatever nickname folks decide to use — and become recognizable in the world as being consistent in offering a witness of God’s power?
 Look, this is no franchise; you need not share anything material with me at all.
 Nor am I looking for fame, so you need not mention my name ever.
 And if you cannot see how it’s not some power trip, I can’t help you at all.
 But I’d love to hear back from you.
 The one thing I admit I need is a little fellowship, a sense that there are some folks out there who see value in this witness and want it for themselves.

 And this isn’t a call to fill up the comment section for the sake numbers.
 If all you have is “me too” that’s okay, but what I’m hoping is that some of you who haven’t commented much in the past could respond with just a few words indicating that we are prayer partners in this thing.
 Ask questions, too.
 More than anything, I’d love to visit your blogs or other social media accounts and find your witness shining that same glory, so post a link.
 But the one thing that we really need is for those who are in on this to know they are not alone.
 It’s not just me; this is to make yourself known to everyone else who hangs around this parish.
 I believe it’s time that some of us start finding other members who might be within driving distance.

-Here and on Kiln blog I’ll be making some effort to provoke your hearts and minds to consider what I mean by building a parallel society in the world.
+Here and on Kiln blog (edit: now closed) I’ll be making some effort to provoke your hearts and minds to consider what I mean by building a parallel society in the world.